 Make Sure You Have the Right Equipment For Your Environment

-It’s also critically important to make sure that you’re using the right dust collection system in the first place – one that has been designed and engineered to your specific application.
-Not all dust collection systems are created equally, and there are a number of options in the agriculture, food, chemical and mineral industries that you’ll want to make sure you’re leveraging.
+It’s also critically important to make sure that you’re using the right dust collection system in the first place – one that has been designed and engineered for your specific application.
+Not all dust collection systems are created equally, and there are a number of options in the agriculture, food, chemical, and mineral industries that you’ll want to make sure you’re leveraging.

 A reverse air dust collection system, for example, is an ideal choice for environments where high air volumes and heavy dust loading with no need for plant compressed air are common.
-Cyclones, on the other hand, are typically used for larger particulate applications and act very well as a stand-alone dust collector.
-Finally, bin vents usually get mounted on top of a piece of equipment that generates dust like silos, mechanical conveyors and more.
+Cyclones, on the other hand, are typically used for larger particulate applications and act very well as stand-alone dust collectors.
+Finally, bin vents usually get mounted on top of a piece of equipment that generates dust like silos, mechanical conveyors, and more.

 Making sure that you’re using the right kind of system will dramatically improve your ability to keep dust collection fires and other issues under control.

 Changing your filters on a regular basis may be a simple preventive measure, but its importance cannot be overstated.
 All your filters will have manufacturer-suggested intervals regarding when they should be changed, and you should absolutely follow those directions to the letter.
 You should even be monitoring those long-life cartridge filters as often as possible, particularly in areas where heavy dust loads are the norm.